Alcoa to shut Ferndale smelter, throwing 700 out of work

 Alcoa’s decision to curb production in Washington comes even as U.S. President Donald Trump’s 10% import tariffs on all aluminum imports remains in effect.
 While imposing the levies, he had said keeping domestic production was critical to securing national security.

-The country now only has 5 smelters remaining and all of them are losing money.
+The country now only has five smelters remaining and all of them are losing money.
 Forecasts have been bearish, with supply of aluminum far outpacing demand.

 State Sen. Doug Ericksen, whose constituency encompasses Ferndale, called the planned closure a matter of “national significance’’ and vowed to leave “no stone unturned’’ trying to keep it open.